Statutes of the European Association of Thermology

 14.1 Two financial auditors are elected by the General Assembly for the duration of three years.
 Re-election is possible.

-14.2 The financial auditors control the ongoing business of the Association and audit the financial report.
+14.2 The financial auditors monitor the ongoing business of the Association and audit the financial report.
 They submit their report to the General Assembly.

 14.3 The regulations governing the election, dismissal and resignation of other organs of the Association also apply to the financial auditors.